GDimitroff/cv-creator/README.md

 ## [CV Creator](https://cv-creator-f352b.web.app/)

-A React app which allows users to create their own resume using a ready template and download it in a PDF format.
+A React app which allows users to create their own resume using a template and download it in a PDF format.
 This toy project is to enforce my learnings on React fundamentals (components and state management).

 ### Getting Started